 Supernatural is a serious VR fitness workout app.
 After FitXR, this is the best VR

 Supernatural workouts are musical in nature, blending movements with music.
-There are four types of VR fitness workouts available in Supernatural: boxing, flow, meditate, and stretch.
+There are four types of VR fitness workouts available in Supernatural: boxing, flow, meditation, and stretch.
 Boxing and flow are the more intense options.
 Flow classes, which are Supernatural’s signature content, involve high-intensity rhythmic movements.
 You’ll lunge, swing, and swipe your way to the beat, burning calories and elevating your heart rate.

 OhShape is more of a VR rhythm game than a VR fitness app, but you’ll certainly get your body moving and sweating.
 Inspired by the Japanese TV show Hole in the Wall, it has players moving their whole bodies to punch, dodge, and go through various body-shaped holes in the walls to the beat of the heart-pumping music.
-The faster you move your body and more precisely you perform, the more points you earn.
+The faster you move your body and the more precisely you perform, the more points you earn.

 Holofit may be the solution if your rowing machine, exercise bike, or elliptical resembles more of a towel rack than a piece of well-used exercise equipment.
 Holofit is a VR fitness app that allows you to run, cycle, or row your way through different immersive worlds from the safety of your stationary exercise equipment right at home.